Monmouth Beach — “Men of Honor”

 —United States Life-Saving Service oath

+During a vicious February 1880 blizzard over a one-day period the Galilee life-saving crew dealt with two major shipwrecks: the E.C.
+Babcock (a 288-ton schooner) and the Augustina (a 300-ton brig).
 The surfmen battled 85 mph winds, furious waves, and freezing cold.
-From that one storm, surfmen from Sandy Hook to Takanassee Lake were called on to rescue 5 shipwrecks over a 12 -hour period.
-A total of 26 “Gold Medals” were awarded for that single day.
-Leading the Galilee life-saving team was Charles H. Valentine, who was Station Keeper there from 1875 to 1884.
+From that one storm, surfmen from Sandy Hook to Takanassee Lake were called on to rescue 5 shipwrecks over a 12-hour period.
+A total of 26 “Gold Medals” were awarded for that single day’s rescuing work.

-During the year 1880 the Jersey Shore recorded 49 shipwrecks, but so skilled were the surfmen, only 2 people died.
-Today, the Gold Lifesaving Medal is still awarded by the US Coast Guard and remains one of the highest honors that can be bestowed upon its members.
-MORE INFO — HERE.
+In 1880 the Jersey Shore recorded 49 shipwrecks, but so skilled were the surfmen, only 2 people died.
+Today, the Gold Lifesaving Medal is still awarded by the US Coast Guard and remains one of the highest honors that can be bestowed on its service members.
+More info — HERE.

 Born in New York in August 1845, as a youth Nelson worked in a brass foundry but the sea drew him to Monmouth Beach.
 By 1898 it appears he had left the US Life-Saving Service.
 He was working as an agent for Merritt-Chapman Wrecking Company, a marine salvage business.
 He was still active — assessing ships, passengers and cargo for loss and/or damage — when a terrible series of storms hit the NJ coast during 1913-14.